 Figure 7.
-Cases Outside DOD Legal Authority, FY19
+Cases Outside DoD Legal Authority, FY20

 For the majority of cases in the military justice system, commanders are limited to taking action against Service members who are subject to the UCMJ.
-In FY19, DOD could not take action or did not exercise its legal authority in 1,568 cases.
+In FY20, DoD did not consider action against a subject in 1,266 cases because the subject was outside of DoD's legal authority or because a civilian or foreign authority exercised jurisdiction over a Service member subject.